danielpmaximo/danielpmaximo/README.md

 💼 Data Science Intern at **IPLAM - Institute for Urban and Environmental Research and Planning of Maceió**
 📊 Experience in **Python, SQL, Power BI, and TensorFlow**
 🤖 Projects in **Data Science, Machine Learning, and Computer Vision**
-🌍 Interested in **Smart Cities, Innovation, and Data Analysis applied to real-world problems**
+🌍 Interested in **AI, Machine Learning, Smart Cities, and Data Analysis applied to real-world problems**

 ---